With the end of the 2018-19 season, Kevin Lofton completed his 24th year as member of the Nebraska-Kearney men's basketball coaching staff.

 In March 2015, he was elevated to head coach after fellow co-head coach Tom Kropp announced his retirement.
 Lofton is the 21st Loper men's basketball coach in school history and the fourth since 1970.

-Over the last two seasons, UNK has gone a combined 41-22 (65.0 win pct.), recording the program's first back-to-back 20-win seasons in a decade.
+Over the last four seasons, UNK has gone a combined 67-54 (55.4 win pct.), recording the program's first back-to-back 20-win seasons in a decade.
 The Lopers advanced to 2016 NCAA Tournament Round of 32 and reached the MIAA (Mid-America Intercollegiate Athletics Assoc.)
 Tournament semifinals twice.
-Kearney is just one of four schools to reach the MIAA Tournament quarterfinals in Kansas City the past four years.
+In five of the last six years Kearney has reached the MIAA Tournament quarterfinals in Kansas City.

-Individually, Lofton has seen six different players tabbed All-MIAA over the last two winters, including forward Connor Beranek.
+Individually, Lofton has seen nine different players tabbed All-MIAA over the last four winters, including forward Connor Beranek.
 A 2016 All-American selection, he also was tabbed the 2015 MIAA Player of the Year and is currently playing professionally in Europe.

-Individually, junior Trey Lansman was named first-team All-MIAA with junior guards Ty Danielson and Yashua Trent, along with redshirt sophomore guard Isaiah McKay, named honorable mention All-MIAA.
+Individually, Lansman was named first-team All-MIAA with junior guards Ty Danielson and Yashua Trent, along with redshirt sophomore guard Isaiah McKay, named honorable mention All-MIAA.

-During 2015-16, UNK went 21-12 and qualified for the NCAA Tournament for the 12th time in program history.
+During the 2015-16 campaign, UNK went 21-12 and qualified for the NCAA Tournament for the 12th time in program history.
 Lofton was a coach on 11 of those NCAA teams.

 The Lopers beat rival Fort Hays State in an NCAA Central Regional game in Sioux Falls, S.D., before falling to eventual national champion Augustana.
 The 79-67 win over the Tigers marked UNK's 21st all-time national tournament victory.